 I don’t think this is a healthy perspective at all.

-I’ve learned that the more I am around toxic people that have only their best interest in mind, and don’t care if their behavior is harmful to me or others, the more I suffer by keeping them in my life.
+I’ve learned that the more I am around people that have only their best interest in mind, and don’t care if their behavior toward me or others is harmful, the more I suffer by keeping them in my life.

-You can try working things out with some toxic people until you’re blue in the face, but many don’t want to change and they probably won’t even want to meet you in the middle.
+You can try working things out with some toxic people until you’re blue in the face, but many don’t want to change and very few will ever want to meet you in the middle.

 Some people just want what they want, and there’s no getting through to them.
 They only care about themselves and have no interest in your mental health or happiness.